leahchilders/NeurAllegro/README.md

 - [IMSLP](https://imslp.org/wiki/Main_Page) has some MusicXML files scattered among their scores, but they're not very easy to find
 - [Musescore](https://musescore.com/sheetmusic) does have some MusicXML files you can download, but the quality is iffy because most are user-generated
 - [Noteflight](https://noteflight.com) has the same issues as Musescore
 - [Musicalion](https://www.musicalion.com/) was the best place for MusicXML files, but they don't have nearly as many composers as you'd want for training a model like this.
-You have to either pay (not very expensive) or contribute (each contribution gives 2 weeks of free access) to access the MusicXML files on this website.
+You also have to either pay (not very expensive) or contribute (each contribution gives 2 weeks of free access) to access the MusicXML files on this website.
 I contributed for exactly this purpose so you can now find my [Clarinet and Piano Duet No. 1](https://www.musicalion.com/en/scores/sheet-music/266819/leah-childers/80770/duet-for-clarinet-and-piano-no-1#interpretation=1) here :)
 - While I didn't use it because I hadn't gotten to collecting choir music yet, [CPDL](https://www.cpdl.org/wiki/) seems promising for choir MusicXML files
 - This [Github repo from DCMLab](https://github.com/DCMLab/schema_annotation_data) contains some Mozart Piano Sonatas